Scholarships, Fellowships, & Graduate Assistantships

 Merit Based Financial Awards

-All candidates are eligible for merit scholarships and may be eligible for one fellowship or research assistantship:
+All candidates are eligible for merit scholarships and may be eligible for one fellowship or graduate assistantship:

-- Eugene P. Beard Sustainability Fellowships (2 per academic year for U.S. Citizens, $20,000 each) are awarded to work on groundbreaking research related to the ethical management of financial, social, environmental and informational resources
+- Eugene P. Beard Sustainability Fellowships (2 per academic year for U.S. Citizens, $25,000 each) are awarded to work on groundbreaking research related to the ethical management of financial, social, environmental and informational resources.

-Duquesne's Office of Financial Aid provides support for securing student loans, and the Office of Career Services serves as a resources for finding part-time jobs with regional employers and the university.
+Duquesne's Office of Financial Aid provides support for securing student loans.
+Part-time, on-campus student employment opportunities are available and the Office of Career Services serves as a resource for finding part-time jobs with regional employers.

 ** The GMAT or GRE is required to be considered for fellowships and/or graduate assistantships.